-High short-term risk of attempted suicide in teenagers following parents' suicide attemptDecember 12th, 2012 in Psychology & Psychiatry
+High short-term risk of attempted suicide in teenagers following parents' suicide attemptDecember 12, 2012 in Medicine & Health / Psychology & Psychiatry

 The risk that young people attempt to commit suicide is highest within two years after a parent has received inpatient care due to a mental disorder or suicide attempt, according to a study of over 15,000 teenagers and young adults.
 The risk is much higher for teenagers than for young adults.
 This is reported by a collaborative study between Karolinska Institutet in Sweden and Copenhagen University in Denmark, which is published in the online journal PLOS ONE.